Updated: Jun 13

 What then should we make of the Resurrection of the Martyrs?
 There is disagreement in church history on who exactly is raised in the Resurrection of the Martyrs.
-Yet the classical commentators did broadly agree that this was that this early resurrection is symbolic and non-physical, and that it is not until the general resurrection in 20:11-15 that we will be given the resurrection bodies described in passages like 1 Corinthians 15:50-57 and 2 Corinthians 5:1-5.
+Yet the classical commentators did broadly agree that this early resurrection is symbolic and non-physical, and that it is not until the general resurrection in 20:11-15 that we will be given the resurrection bodies described in passages like 1 Corinthians 15:50-57 and 2 Corinthians 5:1-5.

 This was the view taken by Andrew of Caesaria, the author of the earliest full-length Greek patristic commentary on Revelation.
 It was followed by, among others, Augustine, Bede, and Hildegard.
 Augustine, for example, said those raised in the Revelation 20:4-5 are “of course, not yet reunited with their bodies,” but refers to 20:11-15 as “the day of the body’s resurrection.”
 A dissenting view was espoused by Irenaeus and by the Western father Victorinus, the first Latin commentator on Revelation, both of whom thought the first resurrection was physical.

 Yet the text of the Resurrection of the Martyrs, spiritual or not, points ahead to Revelation 20:11-15 as the general resurrection.
 Seeming almost to shift our attention away from itself, 20:4-5 says “The rest of the dead did not come to life until the thousand years were ended.”
 It is then in Revelation 20:11-15 that we see at last a great assembly of all the “dead” before a throne, with language corresponding to the “hour… when all who are in the tombs will hear his voice and come out.”

 The general resurrection therefore does not occur until this event, when “the thousand years were ended.”
 Because the living in Christ “will not precede those who have fallen asleep,” it follows that no rapture can occur in advance of the Last Resurrection.